U of M Wordmark

 On this page:

 Remember, if at first you don't succeed, quit, quit again!
-And hey, keep in mind that 86% of UM students don't smoke cigarettes, so you'll have a lot of support!
+And hey, keep in mind that 94% of U-M students have not smoked cigarettes in the past month (the vast majority have never used cigarettes), so you'll have a lot of support!
+(U-M NCHA, 2016)

-What about hookahs?
 Hookah pipes (also known as narghile, shisha, and goza) originated in the Middle East and have recently become popular on many college campuses.
-Flavored tobacco, which often used in hookahs, is sweet and marketed toward younger people.
+Flavored tobacco, which is often used in hookahs, is sweet and marketed toward younger people.

 The tobacco inhaled is similar to smoking an unfiltered cigarette.
 It has the same cancer-causing substances and is as addictive.